-I mean, I get it, y'all…there's this need to feel in control over our classrooms when we're starting at the beginning (no matter what year of teaching it is); but the truth of the matter is, this isn't about us.
-It's about our students.
+I mean, I get it…there’s this need to feel in control over our classrooms when we’re starting at the beginning (no matter what year of teaching it is); but the truth of the matter is, this isn’t about us.
+It’s about our students.

 And if they’re going to learn, they need firm soil and sunshine.
 In other words, they need to trust the classroom ground beneath their feet, and they need to feel accepted in order to grow.

-So that whole ‘ice-cold glare for three months straight' is so not speakin' to this, yo!
+So that whole ‘ice-cold glare for three months straight’ is so not speakin’ to this!